Jong-uk-Kim/WPF-CustomControl-Example/README.md

 Generic.xaml
 Generic.xaml is control shape define
-Generic.xaml define to Board and BuildingInfo
+Generic.xaml define to Board and BuildingInfoControl control

 Board.cs
-Board control define propertys and method
+Board control define to propertys and method

+BuildingInfoControl control define to propertys and method